bomberstudios/sketch-commands/README.md

 # Sketch Commands

-Sketch Commands is a port of some of my [Orange Commands for Fireworks](http://orangecommands.com) for Bohemian Coding’s [Sketch.app](http://bohemiancoding.com/sketch/).
+Sketch Commands is a port of some of my [Orange Commands for Fireworks](https://github.com/bomberstudios/fireworks) for Bohemian Coding’s [Sketch.app](http://sketchapp.com).

-It works both with the App Store and the non-sandboxed versions of Sketch (i.e: the beta).

 ## Installation

 1. [Download the ZIP file with the commands](https://github.com/bomberstudios/sketch-commands/zipball/master)
-2. Copy the contents of the ZIP to your plugins folder.
-If you're using Sketch 3, choose **Plugins › Reveal Plugins Folder…** to open it.
-If you're using Sketch 2, choose **Plugins › Custom Script…**, click the gear icon, and then choose **Open Plugins Folder**.
+2. Unzip
+3. Double click the .sketchplugin file to install

 ## More info

-If you are curious about scripting Sketch, here's a link to the official [Sketch Scripting API documentation](http://bohemiancoding.com/sketch/support/developer/).
+If you are curious about scripting Sketch, here's a link to the official [Sketch Scripting API documentation](http://developer.sketchapp.com).

 ## Thanks

-Huge props to Bohemian Coding (and specially Pieter Omvlee) for their collaboration on making the scripting API a reality.
+- Huge props to Bohemian Coding (and specially Pieter Omvlee) for their collaboration on making the scripting API a reality.
+- Hugs to [@guerrero](https://github.com/guerrero) for updating the project to the new bundle format for Plugins in Sketch.

 ## License